vmware-archive/hillview/docs/userManual.md

 * Sort descending: The selected columns will be moved to the front of the sort order in descending order.

-* Heat map: this option requires exactly two columns of suitable types to be selected; in this case, it will draw a heatmap plot of the data in these two columns.
+* Heat map: this option requires exactly two or three columns of suitable types to be selected; in this case, it will draw a heatmap plot of the data in these columns.
 For Heatmaps see [Heat-map views](#heat-map-views).

 * Histogram: this option requires exactly one or two columns of